rlynjb/wandrr/_posts/2018-06-16-Querying-MySQL-Database-in-Wordpress-and-ACF-Plugin.md

 When dealing with ACF fields.
 Where do ACF Fields live in database?
 To start off, ref: [Where do fields live in the database](https://support.advancedcustomfields.com/forums/topic/where-do-fields-live-in-the-database)

+A trick to transfer data from one post type to another is to use ACF fields' `add_row()` function.
+This example is for a repeaterfield but we can use any insert function for any type of ACF field.

+The trick to this is instead of mapping fields on the backend using mysql queries, we can map is via template.
+Since the front end is already loading the data, we can write a script that adds it to the database as well.